1.0 Purpose of Gifts

 2.1.5 Bonds, stocks or other marketable securities should be referred to the Director of Financial and Administrative Services and/or Office of Alumni Affairs and Development.
 Such gifts should be received free from restrictions.

 2.1.6 Where a valuation by a third party of a gift-in-kind is required, the cost of this valuation shall be borne by the donor.

-2.1.7 Valuation guidelines issued by Canada Revenue Agency should be strictly followed in order to determine the value of donated gifts for tax purposes.
+2.1.7 Valuation guidelines issued by Canada Revenue Taxation should be strictly followed in order to determine the value of donated gifts for tax purposes.